Fleeing into the World's "Worst Humanitarian Crisis," Somalis Seek Relief in War-torn Yemen

 Ultimately, the ability of people to build stable and prosperous communities, which would stem the flow of migration, is linked to a resolution to the conflict between the Somali federal government and al-Shabaab.
 As a woman displaced from her home in Lower Juba due to al-Shabaab violence explained, “we need a peaceful place where jobs are secure and there is no hunger.
 Let the government do that.”

 Currently there is no ceasefire agreement or peace process active between the Somali federal government and al-Shabaab.
-Migration from Somalia to Yemen will likely increase in 2019, as long as people continue to flee conflict, and Yemen’s ongoing civil war facilitates porous borders and under-patrolled coastlines.
+Migration from Somalia to Yemen will likely increase in 2019, as long as people continue to flee the conflict towards Yemen’s porous borders and under-patrolled coastlines.